ryankarlos/AWS-VPC/README.md

 Now, instances in a "private" subnet wont have any routes pointing their default gateway to an IGW (else they wont be called private).
 Thus, they wont be able to talk out to the internet.
 However, there are scenarios where instances in "private" subnets would need internet access (say for performing updates).
-This is where NAT gateway (let's call it NGW for sake of reference for this mail) fits in.
+This is where NAT gateway (lets denote this 'NGW' for future reference) fits in.
 A NGW basically allows instances in "private" subnet to connect to services outside the VPC, however, external services cannot initiate a connection with those instances.
 The NGW replaces the source IP address of the instances with the IP address of the NAT gateway.
 Thus, for private instances to be able to talk to internet, the NGW associated with them should itself be in a "public" subnet.
 The internet flow then looks like below:

 (Private Instance) ----> NGW -----> IGW ---> Internet